-- Avoid using plastics like plastic straw, coffee cups, glasses, water bottles, etc.
+- Avoid using plastics like a plastic straw, coffee cups, glasses, water bottles, etc.

 - It is necessary to promote local and indigenous biodiversity for food and nutrition.

-How International Day for Biological Diversity is celebrated?
+How is International Day for Biological Diversity (IDB) celebrated?

-On this day, in the whole world various events are organised to make people understand about the importance of biodiversity and what role it plays for future.
-The Secretariat of the Convention on Biological Diversity organise celebrations every year which forms the part of the United Nations Environmental Programme.
-Several National governments and non-governmental organisations also participate in the celebrations.
+On this day, in the whole world, various events are organised to make people understand the importance of biodiversity and what role it plays for the future.
+The Secretariat of the Convention on Biological Diversity organises celebrations every year which forms the part of the United Nations Environmental Programme.
+Several national governments and non-governmental organisations also participate in the celebrations.
 Activities that took place are:

 - Various booklets, leaflets and other educational resources are translated into local languages.

-- Several information is distributed on biodiversity via schools, colleges, universities, newspapers, radio and television.
+- A lot of information is distributed on biodiversity via schools, colleges, universities, newspapers, radio and television.

 - Movies are also shown on environmental issues.

 - Exhibitions and seminars are also organised for students, professionals and also for the general public.